vam-community/vam-party/README.md

 And get `party.exe` from `.\bin\Release\netcoreapp3.0\win-x64\publish\`.
 Yes, it's a single executable with everything in it!

-If you make a pull request, make sure to follow the coding style, the `.editconfig` settings, and run tests!
+If you make a pull request, make sure to follow the coding style, the `.editorconfig` settings, and run tests!

     > dotnet test ./Party.Shared.Tests